pateketrueke/svql/README.md

 <button on:click={doLogin}>Log in</button>
 ```

-Since `mutation()` returns a function there's no need to setup reactive statements to _refetch_ this, just calling the generated function is enough.
+Since `mutation()` returns a function there's no need to setup reactive statements to _refetch_ it, just calling the generated function is enough.

 ## Components